Listen Piano Music

 A few quick answers about previewing scores, the sheet music, and sight-reading.

 It opens the real sight-reading trainer right on the card.
-You get the full grand staff (treble and bass with the key signature), a roughly 30 second preview that plays on a sampled piano, and the notes color in time with the sound, so you hear and see exactly what you are about to play.
+You get the full grand staff (treble and bass with the key signature), a preview of about 26 seconds that plays on a sampled piano, and the notes color in time with the sound, so you hear and see exactly what you are about to play.

 Yes.
 The preview uses sampled grand piano sound, not a synth tone, so it reflects how the piece actually sounds.